 Here is a good way to determine whether or not your computer is at fault:

-Find a friend who is receiving good speed with their Time Warner Cable Road Runner connection.Borrow his or her laptop computer and connect it to your modem.
+Find a friend who is receiving good speed with their Time Warner Cable Internet connection and borrow his or her laptop.
+Connect it to your modem.
 If the speed problem doesn't manifest itself, it could be your computer.

 8. Your Operating System